itential/itential.deployer/documents/iap_guide.md

 # Running the Playbook

-To execute all Platform roles, run the `itential.deployer.iap` playbook:
+To execute all Platform roles, run the `iap` playbook:

 ```
 ansible-playbook itential.deployer.iap -i <inventory>